redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|networking-icmpv6-connectivity
 Description|Checks that each workload Container is able to communicate via ICMPv6 on the Default OpenShift network.
-This test case requires the Deployment of the debug daemonset and at least 2 pods connected to each network under test(one source and one destination).
+This test case requires the Deployment of the probe daemonset and at least 2 pods connected to each network under test(one source and one destination).
 If no network with more than 2 pods exists this test will be skipped.
 Suggested Remediation|Ensure that the workload is able to communicate via the Default OpenShift network.
 In some rare cases, workloads may require routing table changes in order to communicate over the Default network.
 To exclude a particular pod from ICMPv6 connectivity tests, add the redhat-best-practices-for-k8s.com/skip_connectivity_tests label to it.
 The label value is trivial, only its presence.
 Not applicable if IPv6 is not supported.
 Best Practice Reference|https://redhat-best-practices-for-k8s.github.io/guide/#redhat-best-practices-for-k8s-ipv4-&-ipv6
 Exception Process|There is no documented exception process for this.